mat-orz/python-crawler/README.md

 - Don't like the main logic of the crawler, could be done as a recursive function.
 - More robust xpaths to cover all cases so it can be used on other sites as well.
 - More human readable sitemap, possibly as a graph (graphviz?).
+- Fix TODOs from the source code comments